 - (b) Have successfully completed State approved course in practical, or vocational nursing. - (c) Must have successfully passed the National Council of State Boards of Nursing Licensure Examination (NCLEX-PN) and possess current State (or United States Territory) license as practical or vocational nurse.
 Licensure must be verified before assigning overseas. - (d) Proficiency training must be performed under supervision of an Army nurse corps officer or NCO (SSG and above) qualified in MOS 68C at initial duty assignment. - (e) Persons enrolled in an approved practical or vocational nurse program having satisfactory academic standings with reasonable assurance of successfully completing the course, may be enlisted in the DEP or USAR when they are within 6 months of graduation.
 Individuals must successfully complete the practical or vocational nursing course, receive State license, and satisfy training requirements of the ACASP to be qualified for the award of MOS 68C.
 Promotions above grade of SPC will be under AR 140-158 or AR 600-8-19.
-Failure to meet the above requirements for award of MOS 68C will result in re-classification for the needs of the Army. - (f) Dialysis Specialist (MOSC 68CxxM3): Have been awarded the 68C MOS. - 1.
-Provide documentation of successful completion of a dialysis-training program. - 2.
-A letter from the individual's employer(s) verifying experience of 6 months or more and competency in a dialysis treatment facility is required. - 3.
-Proficiency training will be accomplished in conjunction with 68C proficiency training. - 4.
-Persons enrolled in an approved practical or vocational nurse program having satisfactory academic standings with reasonable assurance of successfully completing the course, may be enlisted in the DEP or USAR when they are within 6 months of graduation.
-Individuals must successfully complete the practical or vocational nursing course, receive State license, complete dialysis training and satisfy training requirements of the ACASP to be qualified for the award of ASI M3.
-Promotions above pay grade SPC will be under AR 140-158 or AR 600-8-19. - (15) All prior MOS 68C Soldiers serving in another MOS reclassifying back into MOS 68C, will be reviewed for validation of skills, by the proponent, during the reclassification process. - c.
-Additional skill identifiers: (Note: Refer to table 12-8 (Listing of universal ASI's associated with all enlisted MOS)). - (1) M3--Dialysis (skill level 1-4 only) (Rescind 201010) - d.
+Failure to meet the above requirements for award of MOS 68C will result in re-classification for the needs of the Army. - (15) All prior MOS 68C Soldiers serving in another MOS reclassifying back into MOS 68C, will be reviewed for validation of skills, by the proponent, during the reclassification process. - c.
+Additional skill identifiers.
+Refer to Table 12-8 (Listing of universal ASI's associated with all enlisted MOS). - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-68C-1.
 Physical requirements. - (2) Table 10-68C-2.
 Standards of grade TOE/MTOE. - (3) Table 10-68C-3.
 Standards of grade TDA.